 Each project will also contain reflection questions and actions centering each people’s experience in the US.
 I want my kids and others to know that Asians aren’t just in Asia – they are American, and they belong here.

-While it’s geared to elementary-aged kids, I’ll also include adaptations for toddlers and some prompts for older children.
-Since each project will take between 10-30 minutes, It’s perfect for families to do at home even if you don’t have much time.
+The packet is primarily geared to elementary-aged kids, but plenty of younger and older kids have enjoyed it, as well.
+Just the exposure and representation is so important!
+And since each project will take between 10-30 minutes, It’s perfect for families to do at home even if you don’t have much time.

 This curriculum would also be wonderful for classroom educators to use with students.
 While making the recipes may not be an option in the classroom, I have included links to videos so you can see what the foods look like.
 I have also included reflection questions for why that food is important or how it ties into the culture.